chyoon2/shuber/timesheet/CapstoneProposal.md

 Project's Purpose or Goal:

-    Delivery & Rental service for shoes.
+    User to User, Delivery service for shoes.

 List the absolute minimum features the project requires to meet this purpose or goal: